wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.3.2 =
+* 14 Day Charts added in overview showing referrals, visits and hits for the last 14 days.

 = 1.3.1 =
 * This release provides the option to generate an Affiliate Area page and more shortcodes that allow you to place a log in form and a log out link on a page.